Bitcoin

 What is Bitcoin in NZ?

-This decentralized network is unique in that it operates using a public ledger called the blockchain.
+This decentralized network is unique in that it operates using a public ledger system called blockchain.
 This ledger (meaning a record keeping system) is maintained by thousands of computers around the world, ensuring the accuracy and security of all BTC transactions.

-What is Bitcoin
+What is the Bitcoin Ethos?

 History of Bitcoin